microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/docs/v1.0-beta/Update-MgComplianceEdiscoveryCaseSetting.md

 		MaxImageSize = 12000
 	}
 }
-Update-MgComplianceEdiscoveryCaseSetting -CaseId $caseId -BodyParameter $params
+Update-MgBetaComplianceEdiscoveryCaseSetting -CaseId $caseId -BodyParameter $params
 ```

-This example shows how to use the Update-MgComplianceEdiscoveryCaseSetting Cmdlet.
+This example shows how to use the Update-MgBetaComplianceEdiscoveryCaseSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS